 In an effort to improve the data for sample PLGA-E and acquire usable data for sample PLGA-A, the mobile phase was changed from DCM to tetrahydrofuran (THF).
 However, this was not a fully random switch; THF’s refractive index is 1.405, which is comparatively lower than DCM at 1.424.
 The PLGA sample offers a positive peak, meaning it has a refractive index greater than that of the mobile phase.
 If a mobile phase with a lower refractive index is used, the magnitude of the difference between the sample and mobile phase would be increased, which, in turn, will give a stronger detector response.
 Another method to describe this relationship is that the refractive index increment, or dn/dc, of PLGA is higher in THF than it is in DCM.

 Figures 4 and 5 show the triple detector chromatograms for samples PLGA-E and PLGA-A. It must be remembered that the sample solutions that were injected into a mobile phase of THF for this analysis were the same sample solutions prepared in DCM and examined in a mobile phase of DCM; this article describes only one preparation of each sample.
-The analytical conditions, including the column set employed, remained identical between analyses, with the only difference being the switching of mobile phase from DCM to THF.
+The analytical conditions, including the column set employed, remained identical between analyzes, with the only difference being the switching of mobile phase from DCM to THF.

 Figure 4.
 Triple detector chromatogram of sample PLGA-E in a mobile phase of THF